Invading travellers 'trash' brewery

 The group departed on Monday after an "aggressive stand-off".
 Lancashire Police said it is investigating.

-Thwaites said staff who turned up for work were "effectively evicted" from the brewery's original Penny Street site which dates back to 1807.
+Thwaites said staff who turned up for work were "effectively evicted" from the brewery's original Penny Street site, which dates back to 1807.

 The travellers, who arrived with more than 20 caravans and 25 vehicles, caused "massive destruction", smashing windows and setting off fire extinguishers, it added.

-Following intervention from police and with "co-operation from those on site", the travellers moved off on Monday afternoon, said a force spokesman.
+Following intervention from police and with "co-operation from those on site", the travellers moved off on Monday afternoon, officers said.

+Supt Andrea Barrow said: "When faced with incidents such as these Lancashire Constabulary considers all options available, which included working closely with brewery management to resolve the situation.

+"In this case we negotiated with the travellers to encourage them to move, which they eventually did."

-No arrests were made but Lancashire Police said it is investigating a "significant amount of damage" and thefts.
+No arrests were made but the force said it is investigating a "significant amount of damage" and thefts.

-Supt Andrea Barrow said: "We are continuing to work closely with the brewery and local partners and will seek to prosecute those involved in this mindless criminality."
+Supt Barrow added: "We are continuing to work closely with the brewery and local partners and will seek to prosecute those involved in this mindless criminality."

 The brewery said it was "relieved to have finally regained the site" which had been left in a "disgusting mess".